2023AIOT/DWS-MQTT/README.md

 All processes share the host CPU, memory, loopback interface, and operating system scheduler.

-The distributed methods use 30 broker processes.
-Their listeners occupy consecutive loopback ports `1884` through `1913`.
-The centralized MQTT baseline uses one broker on `localhost:1884`.
+The centralized MQTT baseline uses a single broker listening on localhost:1883.
+The distributed methods use 30 independent broker processes, whose listeners are assigned consecutive loopback ports starting from 1884.

 ## Topology construction